Best Warhammer Fantasy Army - Eighth Edition

 Warhammer Army Rankings - Bottom Tier

-- Bretonnians - Unfortunately for Bretonnian players, there was no updated army book during 8th edition, leaving them with outdated rules and a slightly ageing model range.
-They can be effective in the right hands but are too reliant on massed cavalry charges and their armour saves.
+- Bretonnians - Unfortunately for Bretonnian players, there was no updated army book during the eighth edition, leaving them with outdated rules and a slightly aging model range.
+They can be effective in the right hands but are too reliant on massed cavalry charges and their armor saves.

 - Empire - Excellent variety of different units and army styles.
 New demigryph knights are very popular.
-The laser-guided cannons of 8th edition are always dangerous.
+The laser-guided cannons of the eighth edition are always dangerous.

 - Vampire Counts - This army suffers from a lack of shooting and can crumble if the vampire lord dies.
 Core units are a bit weak.
 They can still be a tough army to beat with skeletons units that come back to life and nasty flying monsters.